 Manage and surface technical documentation in Port

-This guide demonstrates how to bring a TechDocs experience into Port, so your markdown documentation lives alongside the rest of your software catalog.
+This guide demonstrates how to bring a TechDocs experience into Port, so your markdown documentation lives alongside the rest of your context lake.

 Three ideas drive the implementation of this guide: